 Oregon State University Extension has several practical publications on wildlife management issues.
 You can get these publications in hard copy from your local OSU Extension office, or online at Extension and Experiment Station Communications.
 Below is a selection of available publications.

 Oregon Department of Fish and Wildlife (ODFW) Conservation Strategy Ecoregion Publications

 ODFW Conservation Strategy helps prioritize localities, habitat types and species in most need of conservation work.
 The following 1 page Ecoregion publications can help you learn more about where you live and important species and habitats in your area.

 Oregon Forest Resources Institute (OFRI)

 OFRI is dedicated to elevating the publicʼs understanding of how forest stewardship meets social, environmental and economic needs of both present and future generations.
 OFRI produces materials for public, landowner and K-12 education.
 Explore their extensive library of publications and videos.

 - Wildlife in Managed Forests: Oregon Forests as Habitat

 This publication provides a background and context for better understanding the interplay between forest management and wildlife.
 It also provides forest landowners suggested management techniques to accomplish diverse wildlife habitat and highlights Oregon landowners through a series of case studies who have applied these techniques and goals on their lands.

-- Wildlife in Managed Forests: Elk
+- Wildlife in Managed Forests: Deer and Elk

 This 24-page publication is one of a series of OFRI publications being developed for use by forest landowners and managers to report on what is known about habitat requirements and ecological roles of various wildlife species in Oregon and the Pacific Northwest.
-This one addresses elk population dynamics, herd productivity, nutritional needs and response to human disturbance.
+This one addresses deer and elk population dynamics, herd productivity, nutritional needs and response to human disturbance.